Mahathir 'compassionate', Najib's fall from grace 'karma', says Anwar

 Anwar said he has also forgiven current Prime Minister Mahathir Mohamad.
 The two were political rivals after Anwar was sacked by Mahathir as deputy prime minister in 1998.
 When he was sent to prison in 1999, he blamed Mahathir for being behind it - the same way he has of Najib.

-Almost two decades later, however, Anwar gave his blessings for Mahathir's new party to join his opposition alliance - united in their bid to defeat a bigger enemy - Najib and his government.
+Almost two decades later, however, Anwar gave his blessing for Mahathir's new party to join his opposition alliance - united in their bid to defeat a bigger enemy - Najib and his government.

 "I had my reservations and cynicism about the so-called reconciliation efforts," Anwar said.